syna230404/cse15l-lab-reports/blog.md

 ```
 * This command prints all the files and folders in the current working directory
 * Working directory: ~/
+* ls lists all the files in the current working directory by default
 * Not an error

 2. With a Path to a Directory